-By the end of this course, students will be able to identify and discuss complex elements of gender as a social phenomenon, especially as it contributes to and is reinforced by the societies and inequalities in which they live.
+By the end of this course, students will be able to identify, distinguish between, and discuss key sociological topics in English, especially in core areas of economic class, gender, sexuality, race, and marginalized statuses.
 They will be able to demonstrate these abilities by...